ei9/cheat_sheet/linux/README.md

 Temporary stop program

 - **jobs** :
 See how many program has been stopped.
+And each of them will have a task id.

 - **fg** :
 Resume stopped program.